Other links:

 The seminar was based on a project undertaken by CWC director, Kanika Singh, and Shivani Nag, an Assistant Professor, at B.R.
 Ambedkar University to study the language concerns expressed by students at Ashoka.
 The report was then discussed in depth by Prof. Rita Kothari, Ashoka University, Prof. Minati Panda, JNU, Prof. Amol Padwad, AUD and Prof. Peggy Mohan, who all offered their insights, comments, and suggestions.
 The project was assisted by two Research Assistants from Ashoka University, Anasuith Pradhivish and Ragalika V. who read a paper based on their experience of interviewing those who participated in the project.
 In the same session, Karan, a doctoral candidate from AUD also read his paper to underline issues of inclusion and exclusion vis-a-vis caste and the English Language.

-In 2024 The CWC’s annual conference brings together educators, scholars, students and activists working in the field of education.
+In 2024, the CWC’s annual conference brought together educators, scholars, students and activists working in the field of education.
 Our first conference in 2017-18, Reflections on Writing, critically examined the idea of writing in university spaces.
 The 2018-19 conference focused on Inclusive Pedagogy: Teaching and Learning Practices in Higher Education in India.
 CWC’s 2019-20 Conference ‘Challenges/Strategies in Teaching English for Academic Purposes (EAP) in Higher Education in India’ was postponed due to Covid-19 and is to be held online in April 2021.
 On 23rd-34th April 2021 CWC hosted its 3rd Annual Conference titled ‘Challenges/Strategies in Teaching English for Academic Purposes (EAP) in Higher Education in India‘.
 This online event brought together scholars working in the fields of ELT and English Studies on a range of topics, including multilingulaism, language hierarchy, generalist versus subject specific tutoring, among others.
 Panels ‘Teaching Methods and Curriculum Building’ and ‘The Hetergenous Classroom: Strategies for Inclusion’ deserve special mention for initiating the task of data collection in the field of teaching writing in India.
 The conference closed on a high note with Prof. Giridhar Rao’s (Azim Premji University) keynote address Hooked on Books: The Power of Reading for Writing chaired by Prof. Prakash Padakannaya (Christ University, Bangalore).
 CWC’s conference titled “Writing ‘Data’: Interdisciplinary Perspectives” discussed the role of data in liberal, interdisciplinary education and research, now deepening in complexity with the digital turn.
 Papers presented at the conference were across disciplines, and engaged with varied aspects of writing methods and pedagogies as they work and interact with data.